 Few industries in the U.S. grant as many job opportunities as the field of healthcare.
 Within the healthcare industry, the nursing profession provides jobs for millions of people, and projections for nursing careers continue to be favorable.
-In 2016, the nursing profession included nearly three million jobs, and the Bureau of Labor Statistics (BLS) predicts this number will increase by 15% by 2026.
+In 2016, the nursing profession included nearly three million jobs, and the Bureau of Labor Statistics (BLS) projected this number would increase by 15% by 2026.

-In addition to providing ample career opportunities, the field of nursing generally provides healthy, stable salaries.
-When nurses first enter the profession after earning an online nursing degree, they make an annual median salary of $56,390.
-By the time nurses reach the middle of their careers, their median annual salary grows to $63,800.
-Finally, late-career registered nurses earn a median yearly salary of $70,503.
+In addition to providing ample career opportunities, nursing generally provides healthy, stable salaries.
+According to PayScale, when nurses first enter the profession after earning an online nursing degree, they make an annual median salary of $57,113.
+By the time nurses reach the middle of their careers, their median annual salary grows to around $63,000.
+Finally, late-career registered nurses earn a median yearly salary of around $70,000.

 How to Become a Nurse in Massachusetts

-To become a registered nurses, individuals must hold at least an associate degree, although many nurses prefer to complete a bachelor's degree at a nursing school in Massachusetts; this higher degree typically leads to better job opportunities and higher pay.
+To become a registered nurses, you must hold at least an associate degree, although many nurses prefer to complete a bachelor's degree at a nursing school in Massachusetts; this more advanced degree typically leads to better job opportunities and higher pay.
 If you want to go further and become an advanced nurse, you should pursue a license for a nursing specialization, a master's degree, or both.
-Additionally, if you want to stay in the classroom to train nursing students, you should consider enrolling in a doctor of nursing practice degree (DNP) program.
-However, it’s important to remember that you needn't go straight into a master's or doctoral degree program; many individuals opt to practice nursing for a few years before continuing their education.
+Additionally, if you want to stay in the classroom to train nursing students, you should consider enrolling in a doctor of nursing practice (DNP) program.
+However, you needn't continue directly into a master's or doctoral program; many individuals opt to practice nursing for a few years before continuing their education.

-Online degrees at nursing schools in Massachusetts are different than classroom learning in some ways but very similar in others.
+Earning an online degree at a nursing school in Massachusetts varies somewhat from a campus-based experience, although many similarities still exist.
 To earn an online nursing degree, you'll take several required biology and anatomy courses through your school's online platform.
 However, you'll still need to spend time in a hospital, clinic, or other healthcare facility to earn practical clinical experience under the guidance of professional nurses.
 Some programs also require you to complete a fellowship or internship.
-The length of time needed to complete an online nursing program in Massachusetts depends on which degree you pursue.
+The length of time needed to complete an online nursing program in Massachusetts depends on what type of degree you pursue.
 For example, associate and master's degrees take approximately two years to finish, while a bachelor's degree generally requires four years of study.
-You may also be able to find accelerated nursing programs in Massachusetts.
+You can also find accelerated nursing programs in Massachusetts.

-After graduating with your degree, you must also pass the national examination for registered nurses (i.e., the NCLEX-RN exam) to become an RN.
+After graduating with your degree, you must also pass the national examination for registered nurses, such as the NCLEX-RN exam, to become an RN.
 Although your degree helps prepare you for this exam, you may want to spend at least another month studying on your own for a couple hours a day.
-Once you have passed the exam and have your license, you can begin job hunting.
+Once you pass the exam and earn your license, you can assume work as an RN.